Electronic Access Control Systems in Southern California

 Every company, building, door, and security system is unique.
 To better understand which option is best for you and your company, the experts at SoCal Access and Video will examine your facility and work within your desired budget to design the proper system for you.
 The options below will help you to better understand which types of systems our service has to offer.

 We recommend IP Based Software and Access Controllers (like an RFID reader) because of their ease of use and general simplicity.
 The system is intuitive with the ability to manage reports, add users, and customize the homepage without the need for specialist knowledge.
-The system also allows for multiple workstations, free software upgrades and is cost-effective over the life of the system.
+The system also allows for multiple workstations, and free software upgrades and is cost-effective over the life of the system.

 Enjoy the added accessibility, flexibility, efficiency, and value of Cloud Access Control Software to monitor and manage your property and employees.
 Instead of relying on hardware such as physical, on-site servers, Cloud-Based access control systems allow the database to reside in an offsite, cloud storage space that is accessible through a stable internet connection from any device with the appropriate permissions.
-Using the cloud reduces the cost and hassle of maintaining on-site servers, database management and allows for desktop and mobile access to reports, logs, door functionality, and token enrollment from just about anywhere with an internet connection.
+Using the cloud reduces the cost and hassle of maintaining on-site servers, and database management and allows for desktop and mobile access to reports, logs, door functionality, and token enrollment from just about anywhere with an internet connection.

-These systems are meant to operate as a self-contained unit with little to no reliance on servers or internet connection.
+These systems are meant to operate as self-contained units with little to no reliance on servers or internet connection.
 The basic concept lends itself to those looking for a smaller security solution with minimal costs and upkeep.
 Although these offer fewer users and little to no report tracking capabilities, they can still be a valuable asset to the physical security of your facilities.

 Types of Credentials and Authentication